Electric underfloor heating running costs

 Please don’t hesitate to contact us directly (01932 784848, email@example.com) our main website to discuss your particular project or visit our online shop for underfloor heating mats at great prices.

 Table of running costsThe table below shows the average running cost of different rooms within a family home.
-The calculations are based on an average cost of 12 pence per kWh (check what you pay and adjust the calculations) and the room being insulated up to the most current building regulations, including the appropriate floor insulation.
+The calculations are based on an average cost of 14 pence per kWh and the room being well insulated (ideally up to current building regulations), including the appropriate floor insulation.

 |Room||Bedroom 1||Bedroom 2||Bedroom 3||Bathroom & Hall||Living Room and Kitchen|

-The average daily costs are based on keeping a room warm for 12 hours and with a 25% duty cycle.
+The average daily costs are based on keeping a room warm for 12 hours and with a 25% - 50% duty cycle.
 Matting is based on a 150W/m2 model with a Rayotec digital thermostat and either Insomax or Palziv.
-These figures would be higher is the room is not well insulated.

 What affects the running costs?

-InsulationThe most important thing that affects running costs is insulation.
-The insulation of the floor, roof, walls and windows to the highest level possible.
+InsulationBy far the most important thing that affects running costs is the heat loss of the room.
+Always insulate the floor, roof, walls and windows to the highest level possible.